UniversalDependencies/docs/_naq/feat/Tense.md

 #### Examples

-* _Sîsenaon ǀaǁaeb ǃna ǃhoroba <b>nî</b> ǃgao._ "The workers will cut the mais soon."
+* _Sîsenaon ǀaǁaeb ǃna ǃhoroba <b>nî</b> ǃgao._ "The workers will cut the maize soon."
 * _Amase mûǃāsa a ǃkhaes ge Amob ǀguitsē kaise nîra gā-aisa._ "It is very clear that one day Amos will be very clever."
 * _Amasets ǂgom te <b>tide</b>…_ "You will not believe…"

 ### <a name="Past">`Past`</a>: past tense
-The past tense denotes actions that happened long time before a reference point; in the prototypical case, the reference point is the moment of producing the utterance.
+The past tense denotes actions that happened a long time before a reference point; in the prototypical case, the reference point is the moment of producing the utterance.
 This includes two auxiliaries: the past auxiliary _ge_ and the imperfective past auxiliary _gere_.

 #### Examples